HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 Block height is used as a "time" marker to determine when a feature should be activated.
 We could use time itself, but this could create some problems as time is platform dependent and may be manipulated.
 This is one of the motivations of BIP 8 in favor of BIP 9, so we'll learn from that and use block height.

 Block height can easily be converted to time, through the known average time between blocks of 30 seconds in the Hathor network.
-By diving some desired time period by 30 seconds, we get the approximate number of blocks in that period.
+By dividing a desired time period by 30 seconds, we obtain the approximate number of blocks in that period.
 Using that, we can set activation dates based on block height.

 This is of course an approximation, since the time between blocks comes from a stochastic process, but it's good enough for the purpose of this implementation and worth the tradeoff.